Gilt calculator

 Frequently asked questions

-How to use the gilt calculator
+How do I use the gilt calculator

 This tool gives you an idea of the return you could earn over the lifetime of a gilt, assuming you hold it to maturity.